Prismatic Dieudonn\'e theory: Complements

-such that the triple $(Z_R(G), \mathrm{Fil} ~ Z_R(G), F)$ is obtained by base change of $\underline{\mathcal{M}}_{\prism}(G)$ along the morphism of $\delta$-pairs Moreover, it coincides with the composition of the filtered prismatic Dieudonn\'e functor with the functor induced by the morphism of frames of \Cref{qrsp-p-tf-frames} when $R$ is quasi-regular semiperfectoid and $pR=0$ or $R$ is $p$-torsion free. \end{proposition} \begin{proof} The requirement of the proposition already says what
+natural in $R$ which moreover coincides (through \Cref{sec:abstr-divid-prism-proposition-equivalence-divided-prismatic-dieudonne-modules-windows}) with the composition of the prismatic Dieudonn\'e functor with the functor induced by the morphism of frames of \Cref{qrsp-p-tf-frames} when $R$ is quasi-regular semiperfectoid and $pR=0$ or $R$ is $p$-torsion free. \end{proposition} \begin{proof} The requirement of the proposition already says what

 must be.
-Therefore, the only issue is to define the divided Frobenius $F_1$.
+Therefore, the only issue is to define the divided Frobenius $F_{Z_R(G),1}$.

 Assume first that $R$ is quasi-regular semiperfectoid and $p$-torsion free.
-Then one defines $\underline{Z}_R$ as the composition of the filtered prismatic Dieudonn\'e functor with the functor induced by the morphism of frames of \Cref{qrsp-p-tf-frames}.
-By quasi-syntomic descent (\Cref{descent-for-displays}), one gets a functor $Z_R$ for any $p$-torsion free quasi-syntomic ring $R$.
+If it exists, $F_{Z_R(G),1}$ is necessarily unique, since $W(R)$ is $p$-torsion free; thus we only need to show its existence.
+For this, we define $\underline{Z}_R$ as the composition of the prismatic Dieudonn\'e functor with the functor induced by the morphism of frames of \Cref{qrsp-p-tf-frames}.
+By quasi-syntomic descent (\Cref{descent-for-displays}), one gets a functor $\underline{Z}_R$ for any $p$-torsion free quasi-syntomic ring $R$.
 For such rings $R$, the functor $\underline{Z}_R$ is necessarily unique by $p$-torsion freeness of $W(R)$.
 In particular, it commutes with base change in $R$.